4integration/3scaleJavaPluginWrapper/README.md

 (You'll find the Service Id when on the 3scale site in the browser address bar url after 'services/'.
 You'll find the
 method or metric system name - by clicking Define on the Integration page.
 We will enhance this to pull in these mappings via the 3scale APIs)

+Note.
+Performance may be affected if there are a large number of mappings, particularly Regex patterns.
+If you see a performance degrade, there are options for improvement.
+One would be to split the component into more than one - with a smaller number of patterns to loop through at runtime.
+The ultimate would be to have no lookup at all - rather pass in the 3scale method/metric and service id from the API code.
+We don't advocate these unless necessary however as they compromise design somewhat - increasing the coupling between the calling code and the service.

 3) Save these changes and mvn install.

 4) Add a dependency to this repo in your Java Application's POM file.